Patch My PC / Blog

 Introduction

-At Ignite 2024, Microsoft announced the automatic startup feature for the new Company Portal UI, a potential game-changer for streamlining Autopilot Device Preparation (AP-DPP) and enhancing the user onboarding experience.
+At Ignite 2024, Microsoft announced the automatic startup feature for the new Company Portal UI, a potential big improvement for Autopilot Device Preparation (AP-DPP).
+This feature could significantly enhance the user onboarding experience!

 • Efficient and Informative: Compliance checks and device readiness are communicated directly.

-• Intuitive: Users are empowered to take action if necessary, reducing IT support queries.
+• Intuitive: Users are asked to take action if necessary, reducing IT support queries.

-Integrating the Company Portal into your onboarding strategy enhances efficiency and enhances the user experience.
-Let’s dive into the technical steps to make this a reality.
+Integrating the Company Portal into your onboarding strategy enhances efficiency and improves the user experience.
+Since this functionality is not yet available, here’s how to implement it yourself!

 Skipping the User Status Page (APv1 Only)

-The first step to using the Company Portal for onboarding is skipping the User Status Page unless you use Autopilot Device Preparation (AP-DPP).
+The first step in automatically starting up the Company Portal after login is skipping the User Status Page unless you use Autopilot Device Preparation (AP-DPP).
 With AP-DPP, the account setup phase is already skipped, which pretty much confirms Microsoft’s intent to phase out the user status page (Account Phase) entirely.

 By configuring a CSP to disable this step (SkipUserStatusPage), you allow the Company Portal to handle app and compliance statuses.
 This approach streamlines the flow and ensures a smoother user experience.